-We plan to provide more and more services in the community so that people can increasingly receive their care in, or close to, home.
+We plan to provide more and more services in the community so that people can increasingly receive their care in or close to home.

-We will work with family doctors, social services, and with the people who use our services and their families to provide home based, reliable services, 24 hours a day, seven days a week.
-We will also work with other NHS Trusts/Foundation Trusts so that people who move between organisations as part of their care, have a good experience.
+We will work with family doctors, social services, and with our patients and their families to provide home based, reliable services, 24 hours a day, 7 days a week.
+We will also work with other NHS Trusts/Foundation Trusts so that service users who move between organisations as part of their care pathway, have a good experience

-With improved community care, our proposals will help patients with the most complex medical and social needs remain in their own home, when it is appropriate for them to do so, rather than having to be treated in hospital.
+With improved community care, our proposals will help patients with the most complex medical and social needs remain in their own home - keeping even more people out of hospital.